debops/debops/docs/ansible/roles/debops.sshd/getting-started.rst

 the :envvar:`sshd__pam_access__dependent_rules` variable still applies and access to the ``root`` account will be limited to hosts on the same DNS domain.

+Alternatively, if the sysadmin accounts are configured using the :ref:`debops.system_users` Ansible role, access to the ``root`` account via password and password authentication will also be disabled.

 Useful variables
 ----------------